0xScans/audits/Sanin Inu (SANI) Smart Contract Audit.md

-# Sanin Inu (SANI) Smart Contract Audit🛡️
+# Sanin Inu (SANI) Smart Contract Audit 🛡️

 ## Overview
-This document provides the audit results for the Sanin Inu (SANI) Smart Contract, focusing on security aspects and best practices.
+This audit report evaluates the Sanin Inu (SANI) Smart Contract, addressing security aspects and best practices, with a special focus on the implications of contract renouncement and liquidity burn.

 **Contract Address**: `0x4521C9aD6A3D4230803aB752Ed238BE11F8B342F`

 ## Audit Summary
-The Sanin Inu (SANI) Smart Contract audit has concluded with a safety score of **81/100**.
+The Sanin Inu (SANI) Smart Contract has been thoroughly audited, achieving a safety score of **95/100**.
+The contract renouncement and liquidity burn have significant implications for the contract's functionality and security.

 ## Audit Details